-The student's maximum time of completion for their program of study shall be 150% of the attempted credit hours designated in the program outline rounded down to the nearest whole credit hour.
+The student's maximum time of completion for their program of study shall be one and a half times the program length.
+This equates to 150% of the attempted credit hours designated in the program outline.
 The MSCS program consists of 36 credits, so the students' maximum time of completion shall be 54 attempted credit hours (36 X 150%).
 The BSCS program consists of 60 credits, so the students' maximum time of completion shall be 90 attempted credit hours (60 X 150%).